mathiasertl/django-ca/README.md

   * Add the ``-n``/``--no-pem`` option.
   * Add the ``-e``/``--extensions`` option to print all certificate extensions.
   * Make output clearer.
+* The ``sign`` command now allows you to override the keyUsage and extendedKeyUsage attributes.
 * Update the remove command to take a serial.
 * Add requirements-dev.txt